DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation

-Although similar to TTDA, online UDA ~\cite{Panagiotakopoulos_ECCV_2022, Volpi_2022_CVPR, colomer2023hamlet} aims to tackle continuous domain shifts that occur unpredictably during real-world deployment, lacking clear boundaries between the domains.
-OASIS~\cite{Volpi_2022_CVPR} introduces a protocol for evaluating UDA approaches, taking into account an online setting and constraining the evaluated methods to handle frame-by-frame sequences.
-OnDA ~\cite{Panagiotakopoulos_ECCV_2022} implements self-training through the coordination of a static and dynamic teacher to achieve effective online adaptation while mitigating the risk of forgetting, yet introducing massive computational overhead.
-HAMLET ~\cite{colomer2023hamlet} proposes a hardware-aware modular training framework for real-time domain adaptation, at minimum time costs.
-However, it overlooks the challenge posed by classes with similar appearances affected by continuous domain scenes.
+To address this issue, OnDA\cite{Panagiotakopoulos_ECCV_2022,colomer2023hamlet} has been proposed to focus on more realistic and complex scenarios.
+Unlike TTDA, OnDA handles continuous, unpredictable domain shifts without clear boundaries between domains.
+OnDA\cite{Panagiotakopoulos_ECCV_2022} adopts self-training through coordinated static and dynamic teachers to enable online adaptation while mitigating forgetting, but at the cost of high computational overhead.
+HAMLET~\cite{colomer2023hamlet} introduces a hardware-aware modular training framework to reduce time cost.
+However, it overlooks the challenge posed by visually similar classes affected by continuous domain scenes.